writethedocs/www/docs/conf/prague/2021/welcome-wagon.rst

 How do I see what’s happening right now?
 - Go to Reception to see the talk schedule.
 - Go to the Write the Docs website to view the `_full schedule <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/schedule/>`__.
+{% if unconf %}
 - View the `_Integrated schedule <{{unconf.url}}>`__ to see what Writing Day and Unconference sessions are happening.
+{% else %}
+- View the Integrated schedule to see what Writing Day and Unconference sessions are happening.
+{% endif %}
 - Go to the Expo to view Sponsor Booths.
 - If it’s Tuesday morning, go to the Expo to view the Job Fair.